adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 > "The average American reads one book per year.
 The average millionaire reads one book per week."

-Next week, I'll release part 3 of my every-6ish-months reading list...but *Good to Great* deserved a post of its own.
+Next week, I'll release part 3 of my every-6ish-months reading list ([part 1](/blog/leisure-reading-part-1/), [part 2](/blog/leisure-reading-part-2/))...but *Good to Great* deserved a post of its own.

 Good to Great – Jim Collins
 ---